TimBunk/tb2d/README.md

 You can use cmake to create the project files.

-I have only tested my framework on visual studio 2017 on a windows machine, so if you are using something else there is no guarentee it will work.
+I have only tested my framework on codeblocks on ubuntu, so if you are using something else there is no guarentee it will work.
+Also you will need to install the sdl2 package by running this command in the terminal "sudo apt-get install libsdl2-dev".

 ## Documentation